devflowinc/ruby-sdk/docs/ChunkGroupApi.md

 ## search_within_group

-> <SearchWithinGroupResults> search_within_group(tr_dataset, search_within_group_data)
+> <SearchGroupResponseTypes> search_within_group(tr_dataset, search_within_group_data, opts)

 Search Within Group

-Search Within Group  This route allows you to search only within a group.
+This route allows you to search only within a group.
 This is useful for when you only want search results to contain chunks which are members of a specific group.
-If choosing hybrid search, the results will be re-ranked using BAAI/bge-reranker-large.
+If choosing hybrid search, the results will be re-ranked using scores from a cross encoder model.

 ### Examples